What is a one-page website or one-pager?

 Pay attention to all the errors and things that slow down your site and try to eliminate them.

-Content is not static, so don’t treat it that way on your website.
+Content is not static, so it shouldn’t be treated that way on single-page websites.
 It needs to be updated, made more relevant to your audience and to search engines.
 As a major search engine, Google constantly evolves by updating its algorithms so you have to keep up with all the changes in order to find your site featured in the SERPs.

 Now, get rid of the set-up-to-fail mindset and start optimizing your one-page website as much as you can.